DanielRSnell/umbral/src/content/homepage/-index.md

   list:
     - title: Smart AI Agents
       icon: messageStar
+      content: >-
-      content: Our AI agents learn and adapt to your business processes, providing intelligent assistance and automating complex tasks.
+        Our AI agents learn and adapt to your business processes, providing intelligent assistance and automating complex tasks.
     - title: Seamless Automation
       icon: stars
+      content: >-
-      content: Leverage the power of Voiceflow and N8N to create robust automation workflows that streamline your operations.
+        Leverage the power of Voiceflow and N8N to create robust automation workflows that streamline your operations.
     - title: Custom Solutions
       icon: flexibility
+      content: >-
-      content: We offer tailored development and integrations to meet your unique business needs and challenges.
+        We offer tailored development and integrations to meet your unique business needs and challenges.
 discoverProductFeature:
   title: Discover the Power of Umbral's AI and Automation
+  content: >-
-  content: "Our platform is designed to help you take control of your business
-    processes.
-Here are some key features:"
+    Our platform is designed to help you take control of your business processes.
+Here are some key features:
   accordionList:
     - title: AI Agent Development
+      content: >-
-      content: Create intelligent AI agents that understand your business context and provide smart assistance to your team and customers.
+        Create intelligent AI agents that understand your business context and provide smart assistance to your team and customers.
       image: /images/portraits/portrait_1.png
     - title: Workflow Automation
+      content: >-
-      content: Design and implement efficient automation workflows using Voiceflow and N8N, reducing manual tasks and improving productivity.
+        Design and implement efficient automation workflows using Voiceflow and N8N, reducing manual tasks and improving productivity.
       image: /images/portraits/portrait_2.png
     - title: Conversational Design
+      content: >-
-      content: Craft intuitive and user-friendly conversational interfaces that enhance user experience and engagement.
+        Craft intuitive and user-friendly conversational interfaces that enhance user experience and engagement.
       image: /images/portraits/portrait_3.png
     - title: Custom Integrations
+      content: >-
-      content: Seamlessly connect your existing tools and systems with our platform, ensuring a cohesive and efficient tech ecosystem.
+        Seamlessly connect your existing tools and systems with our platform, ensuring a cohesive and efficient tech ecosystem.
       image: /images/portraits/portrait_4.png
 servicesWithCTA: